LMikhail/Tipster/docs/en/concepts/core.md

     The unification of compound terms always occurs structurally: the system attempts to recursively match their components.

+    > **Detailed Information:** Detailed algorithms for term decomposition for efficient unification are described in the [Term Decomposition Specification](../terms/term-decomposition.md).

 ### Dual Semantics of a Term

 Now that we have defined the different kinds of terms, we can clarify their key feature in Tipster—**dual semantics**.
 This means that the same syntactic construct can be interpreted either as a **logical pattern for matching** or as a **computable expression**.
 This duality manifests differently for different terms.